 A Broad Perspective

 Lanciault has a kindred spirit in Dr. Denise Manker.
 In 1995, she helped found AgraQuest, a biotech company that created some of the first commercial microbial soil solutions.
-In 2012, Bayer acquired AgraQuest, and today, Manker supports clients of Bayer.
+In 2012, Bayer acquired AgraQuest, and today, Manker is an R&D fellow in biologics at Bayer.
 From her Sacramento, California office, she says that more attention is needed, holistically, to the matter of soil: “It needs to be normal that we think about soil health throughout the year.”

 Self-sustaining soil, greater crop yields, healthier plants with more nutrients and even cleaner water and land.
 With biologicals, farmers, consumers and the environment benefit.

 Manker explains that researchers have already identified individual biologicals with proven soil benefits.
 For example, scientists at Bayer recognized Bacillus subtilis strain QST 713 as beneficial for colonization of plant roots and provides plants with increased access to nutrients and other soil resources.
 She also points out that multi-microbial solutions can combine tasks, such as dissolving phosphorus and providing better salinity tolerance.
-And there are also successful combinations of synthetic insecticides used with biologicals (such as Bacillus firmus) that improve productivity while protecting against nematodes, such as in corn yields.
-Bacillus firmus, for example, is a bacterium that multiplies in soil to ward off nematodes.
+And there are also successful combinations of synthetic insecticides used with biologicals (such as Bacillus firmus) that improve productivity while protecting against nematodes in corn plants, for example.
+Bacillus firmus is a bacterium that multiplies in soil to ward off nematodes.
 The bacterium suppresses existing nematodes and prevents hatching.